voximal/asterisk-rtmp/README.md

 ---
 A RTMP Channel for Asterisk

-* Writen in C using asterisk-wrapper.
+* Writen in C using asterisk-macros.
 * Asterisk 1.6 to Asterisk 11.
 * This module supports realtime and static peers.